 Here is one of two plot summaries of the film from the IMDB link above that I repost here for the reader's convenience:

-The film is not for the faint of heart nor the full of turkey this Thanksgiving Day weekend, but unspeakable evil never sleeps even if many still choose to do so during these dark and desperate days.
+The film is not for the faint of heart, but unspeakable evil never sleeps even if many still choose to do so during these dark and desperate days.
 May I be so bold as to suggest that instead of one more trinket for under the Christmas tree, you donate to the Women's Refugee Commission or another charity that aids women and children who are victims of endemic sexual abuse.
 Also, if you have a few more minutes, please listen to this archived Writers Alive podcast with Donna Carbone, founder of Feel No Shame, a non-profit dedicated to raising awareness of female rape victims.